 - what do you have time and energy to manage?

-- what are you going to do less of if you wish to prioritise time to exercise more?
+- what are you going to do less of if you wish to prioritise time and energy to exercise more?

 - which forms of movement are most accessible to you based on your physical abilities?

 If you have not exercised for a while and are finding it hard to feel motivated, this is very common.
 Once we get started, we are more likely to want to keep going so it can be helpful to start with a very small amount and to gradually build from there.
-For example, if you used to run on a regular basis but got injured or had children and haven’t found your way back to exercising again, try to start with walking or a very short distance and slow pace rather than comparing with what you used to be able to manage.
+For example, if you used to run on a regular basis but got injured or had children and haven’t found your way back to exercising again, try to start with walking or jogging for a short distance at a slow pace rather than comparing with what you used to be able to manage.
 This isn’t a competition and trying to do too much too soon can lead to injury or put you off trying again in the future.
+We can also aim to break up long periods of sitting down by setting a reminder to move every hour or to split up household tasks into smaller chunks so that they are spread out more across the day and week, which also provides an opportunity to do something relaxing in between.
+Pacing activities in this way is particularly important for managing energy levels when living with chronic health conditions.

 There is lots of further helpful guidance on recommended activity levels and suggestions for how to get started on the NHS Inform website.